mochodek/acora/README.md

 * scripts/classify_comments.py - this script allows classifying new instances of comments using a previously trained review-comments classification model and stores the results to an xlsx or csv file.

+## Pre-Train BERT for code

+The following scripts allow training a BERT model for code:
+* scripts/extract_code_lines_git.py - this scripts allow extracting lines of code from a Git repository and stores them in a json file (a list of of lists storing lines for each of the files separately).
+You can control from which commit the lines should be extracted and provide file extensions to be included in the processing.